Resonance: A Virtual Alumni Conversation

 Hamsa’s reflection parallels the evolution of the center.
 Grounded in her time at Notre Dame, her life and career took her to various global locations including Chennai, India as an American India Foundation (now Banyan Fellow) where she worked with and learned from transgender people living with HIV.
 That experience informed her decision to pursue public health seriously.
 She returned to New York to get her MPH in epidemiology and public health.
 During and after her masters studies, she lived in East Africa working on various child health projects for UNICEF, WHO, and Helen Keller International, observing the lasting effects of colonial exploitation on nearly all domains of life on the African continent and the immense challenges in extending universal access to essential healthcare.

-Eileen summarizes well what I heard from all the alumnae I spoke with: “My time at the Center for Social Concerns, along with my faith development through the university, laid the foundation for the choices I would make in life–choices to serve others, to facilitate positive change where I can, and to put my trust in God to lead the way for me.”
+Eileen summarizes well what I heard from all the alumnae I spoke with: “My time at the Institute for Social Concerns, along with my faith development through the university, laid the foundation for the choices I would make in life–choices to serve others, to facilitate positive change where I can, and to put my trust in God to lead the way for me.”

 Love thee.